egzakt/UnifikSystemBundle/Resources/doc/security.md

 ## The voter

 The CMS uses a voter to manage restrictions to the Sections of the applications.
-When creating or editing a role, you can decide which ``Sections`` will be managed by users having this role.
+When creating or editing a role, you can decide which ``Sections`` entities will be managed by users having this role.
 The voter will then hide and block access to the ``Sections`` that are not managable by this role.

 Only roles beginning with ``ROLE_BACKEND_`` will be voted.
 Other roles will be ignored.

-*IMPORTANT*: This works only for ``Sections``, other bundles have to implement their own restriction logic.
+*IMPORTANT*: This works only for ``Sections`` entities, other bundles have to implement their own restriction logic.

 ## Impersonate a user